FY25 + Q1 FY26

 and Realignment.

-We owe an apology for the delay in sharing this report.
-2025 was an intensive year — execution took precedence over communication as we worked across commodities, exports, supply-side infrastructure, and technology development.
-The work was foundational, and it required time, iteration, and learning.
+We would like to begin by apologizing for the delay in sharing this report.
+2025 was an intensive period for the business.
+Rather than producing quarterly updates, our focus shifted toward execution across multiple fronts — commodities, export exploration, supply-side infrastructure, and technology development.
+Much of this work was foundational and required time, iteration, and learning.

 FY25 GMV